simonsobs/SOLikeT/INSTALL.rst

   pip install soliket

-In these cases, you can also install the `emulator` extra to include CosmoPower support:
+In these cases, you can also install extras to include optional features:

 .. code-block:: bash

-   pip install .[emulator] # without PyPI release after cloning or pip install soliket[emulator] # with PyPI release
+   pip install .[emulator,pyccl,pyhalomodel,all] # without PyPI release after cloning or pip install soliket[emulator,pyccl,pyhalomodel,all] # with PyPI release

+Of course, you can install any of the extras individually, e.g. `pip install soliket[emulator]` to install only the CosmoPower emulator.

 Install with conda
 ------------------

 Another way to install SOLikeT and its dependents is through using the conda environment defined in `soliket-tests.yml <soliket-tests.yml>`_.
 After installing an anaconda distribution (e.g. as described `here <https://docs.anaconda.com/free/anaconda/install/index.html>`_), you can create the environment and install a the latest released version of SOLikeT using pip::
+In order to use the CosmoPower Theories within SOLikeT you will need to additionally install CosmoPower (and with it tensorflow, which is rather heavy and hence left out of the default installation)
 .. code-block:: bash

   git clone https://github.com/simonsobs/soliket